torrejonv/teranode/docs/services/validator.md

 ![Tx_Validator_Service_Container_Diagram.png](img%2FTx_Validator_Service_Container_Diagram.png)

-The `Validator` service receives notifications about new Txs through various channels - gRPC, fRPC and dRPC (where fRPC and dRPC are considered experimental).
+The `Validator` service receives notifications about new Txs through various channels - gRPC and fRPC (where fRPC is considered experimental).

 Also, the `Validator` service will accept gRPC subscriptions from the P2P Service, where rejected tx notifications are pushed to.